This post

 Day 4 – Isla Espanola

-Every day at the Galapagos was special but I think Day 4 just shades it as my favourite overall day.
+the Galapagos was special but I think Day 4 just shades it as my favourite

 First up was another early morning stroll along the beach at Gardner Bay and here amongst the now standard Sea Lions, Sally-Lightfoot Crabs and Green Turtles floating in bay just beyond the breaking waves we got to meet the Marine Iguanas for the first time.